-As shall be made clear in this section, at some early time, a copying error was introduced into the original version of Sefer Yeṣirah that can still be identified in the old Genizah version and others similar to it.
-Moreover, this scribal error also left its mark on all subsequent versions (and according to my analysis, the secondary recensions—) of the treatise.
-I will argue that the traces of this error serve as definitive proof of both (a) the antiquity of the version reflected in the 10th century—in the Genizah, Saʿadiah’s commentary, and other documents; and (b) the significant זעזוע that was subsequently embedded in all other recensions of the treatise.
+As shall be made clear in this section, at some early time, a copying error was introduced into the early version of Sefer Yeṣirah that can still be identified in the old Genizah-attested version, in Saʿadiah’s text and others similar to it.
+Moreover, this scribal error also left its mark on all other versions (and according to my analysis, the subsequent recensions—) of the treatise.
+I will argue that the traces of this error serve as definitive proof of the precedence of the version reflected in the 10th century—in the Genizah, Saʿadiah’s commentary, and other documents.

-The fourth and final chapter of the early Genizah version (according to our proposed chapter division enumerated above) begins with an explanatory list of the ten sefirot.
+The fourth and final chapter of the early Genizah-attested version (according to the proposed chapter division enumerated above) begins with an explanatory list of the ten sefirot.
 The list takes the form of an enumeration (the numbers from one to ten are indicated below in boxes).
 However, for some indeterminate reason, the list is interrupted shortly after beginning and resumes only after several passages on another topic (indicated below with a gray background):